-After the "preliminary strategic measures award multiplier" is determined, the Committee then further reviews each executive's performance relative to his or her executive colleagues and takes into account other objectives and measures that may have become important to us or the executive during the year that are not reflected in the formal strategic measures approved at the beginning of the performance year.
-Based on this review, the Committee may further increase or decrease the amount of the preliminary strategic measures award multiplier, subject to a multiplier cap of 150%.
-The multiplier percentage, as so further adjusted, becomes the "final strategic measures portion of the EBP award (as adjusted by the financial performance "adjustment factor" described above).
+After the "preliminary strategic objectives award multiplier" is determined, the EBP allows (but does not require) the CEO to further reviews each executive's performance relative to his or her executive colleagues and to take into account other objectives and measures that may have become important to us or the executive during the year that are not reflected in the formal strategic objectives approved at the beginning of the performance year.
+Based on this review, the CEO may further increase or decrease the amount of the preliminary strategic objectives award multiplier, subject to a multiplier cap of 150%.
+The multiplier percentage, as so further adjusted, becomes the "final strategic adjustment factor," which is then applied to the strategic objectives portion of the EBP award (20% of the amount initially funded by the "financial adjustment factor" described above).
 The resulting product becomes the "final strategic performance portion" of the total EBP award.

-With respect to the CEO, the Committee determines his performance against strategic measures.
+With respect to the CEO, the Committee determines his overall performance, including against strategic objectives.
 With respect to other executive officers, the Committee reviews the determinations and recommendations of the CEO and then makes the final decision as to their performance and percentage payout assigned.

-2016 EBP Award Payout Determination: The "financial performance portion" and the "final strategic performance portion" of the EBP award, each as described above, were then added together to arrive at a total 2016 EBP award, subject to an overall cap of 200% of the target EBP award under the terms of the EBP.
+2018 EBP Award Payout Determination

+The "financial performance portion" and the "final strategic performance portion" of the EBP award, each as described above, were then added together to arrive at a total 2018 EBP award, subject to an overall cap of 200% of the target EBP award under the terms of the EBP.

-The table below (which reflects the principal capacity in which our named executive officers served as of December 31, 2016) describes the financial and strategic measures applied to each of our named executive officers and their resulting payouts against targets under the EBP for 2016.
+The table below generally describes the financial and strategic objectives applied to each of our named executive officers and their resulting payouts against targets under the EBP for 2018.